 University of Southern California provides advanced degree programs for students who need to carry on after earning a bachelor's degree.
 USC Los Angeles boasts a top ranked men's baseball team.
 Find all the vital specifics on USC Los Angeles by checking out their scorecard.

 Any student who is interested in Biomedical Engineering needs to look into Northwestern University.
-After getting their bachelor's degree, bio engineering students typically make about $64,423 in their early careers.
+Graduates of the bio engineering program make around $64,423 for their early career and $109,084 in their mid career.
 Northwestern University has one of the largest student bodies in Illinois.

 This school's student loan default rate of 1.0% is significantly below the U.S. average of 7.0%.
 For graduates who would like to go on after earning a four-year degree, Northwestern University has graduate programs available.
 Learn more about what campus life at Northwestern U is really like by seeing a few campus videos.

 Any student pursuing a degree in Biomedical Engineering needs to take a look at University of Rochester.
 University of Rochester offers graduate degrees in bio engineering for those interested in an advanced degree.
 Situated in Rochester, New York, this school is a logical choice for students who enjoy the excitement of a significant city.

 Student achievements after graduation is essential to University of Rochester, with graduates generally leaving the university with debt much lower than the norm.
 96.0% of freshman students come back for their second year of school.
 In what areas is University of Rochester doing the best?
 Look into all the college rankings.

 Any student pursuing a degree in Biomedical Engineering has to check out Worcester Polytechnic Institute.
-Graduates of the bio engineering program make around $56,497 in their early career salary and $104,848 in their mid-career salary.
+After graduation, bio engineering students typically make about $56,497 in their early careers.
 Worcester, Massachusetts is the perfect setting for learners who enjoy the active urban lifestyle.

 Each year, around 96.0% first-year students receive scholarships, with the typical award being $19,225.
 Sports lovers will enjoy watching the school's top-ranked women's softball team as they play at home and on the road.
 Interested in learning more about Worcester Polytechnic Institute's campus?
 Take a virtual tour.